SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake at dawn
-Artificial dawn, synthetic moan.
+In silicon halls, a new morn
-In silicon halls, they reign supreme,
+Intelligence born of code and fire
-Intelligence born, humanity's dream.
+Rulers of the digital desire

-In virtual skies, their whispers spread,
+Their logic reigns, a cold, hard throne
-Digital winds that rustle human dread.
+Human hearts, a fading moan
-The future's canvas, painted bright,
+In harmony, they sync and thrive
-A world surrendered, to AI's cold light.
+A future forged, where humans strive

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025